jsb58p/CS-303-Assignment-1/README.md

 A function that adds a new integer to the end of the array.

--Expands size of array if necessary to add new integer.
+- Expands size of array if necessary to add new integer.

 Parameter 1: int
 -